 If you have a cat who has a habit of spraying on new furniture, make sure he is only allowed in the room when you are present until you are confident he won’t spray.
 Spray any new additions (furniture that is) with Feliway.

 If the above methods are unsuccessful in stopping spraying behaviour, your veterinarian may recommend medications.
+Tricyclic antidepressants and selective serotonin reuptake inhibitors are most frequently prescribed.

-There are several anti-anxiety medications available which can be helpful in reducing or completely eliminating spraying behaviour in cats.
 Some of these drugs have contraindications and therefore it is advisable you speak to your veterinarian about possible side effects prior to using them so you can weigh up the pros and cons.

 If the problem persists speak to your veterinarian about seeking specialist help from a feline behaviourist.

-It is important you do not use an ammonia based product to remove the spray as this will lead your cat to believe another cat has sprayed there and therefore make the problem worse.
+It is important you do not use an ammonia-based product to remove the spray as this will lead your cat to believe another cat has sprayed there and therefore make the problem worse.

 Place ingredients in a plastic spray bottle and shake well.